 So the two options are: just replace the emissions piping, or replace the whole downpipe-back exhaust piping.
 Going with a full exhaust system is a bit more expensive and will make your truck a lot louder than just replacing the DPF piping.

 Best Delete Kit: Diesel Dudes LML Complete Delete Package

 Diesel Dudes is one of the only brands left on the market still selling delete kits.
 They offer both individual DPF and EGR delete kits, and tuners with delete tunes pre-programmed into them.
 Alternatively, they offer a complete kit that comes with all 3-in-1 to save you a little money.
 Since it makes sense to delete everything at the same time, this is the best route to go.
 The best part here is their tuners come with the delete tunes…you won’t be able to find this anywhere else on the market.

 Alternatively, they sell the DPF delete piping separately if that is all you are looking for.

 Tuning is required when the DPF is deleted since there are a number of sensors and things like that attached to the system.
 Additionally, you’ll need to have the regeneration cycles tuned out.
 Without a tuner your LML will go into limp mode and be pretty much undriveable.

 Not all tuners are capable of handling deleted LML’s.
 Unfortunately, the majority of the name brand tuners no longer support this.
-Two of the best tuners for deleted truck are the EZ Lynk and H&S Mini Maxx tuners.
+The best tuners for deleted truck are the EZ Lynk, EFI Live, and H&S Mini Maxx tuners.
 You can also custom tune it out with EFI Live or get custom tuning with either of the above tuners.
-The H&S tuner is a bit more affordable around $700 whereas the EZ Lynk runs about $1,500.
-The one downside to H&S is that it doesn’t work on 2015-2016 LML’s.
+H&S and EFI Live are a bit more affordable around $900 whereas the EZ Lynk runs about $1,500.

 Duramax LML DPF Delete Summary